adouche/adouche.github.io/blog/18_IXrun.md

 ```
 <!-- {% endraw %} -->

-Raise in this assembly node qemu (which I built myself), linux kernel, go1.4, and run the bootstrap chain there.
+Launch QEMU (which I built myself), Linux kernel, Go 1.4 in this build node and run the bootstrap chain there.
 And it will work, including under host == darwin.

 It seems to me now that I have achieved something that no one has done before in open source.
-All autobuild cross-compiling solutions known to me are based on the fact that someone prepared pre-built tools by hand, so they have a rather small scope.
+All auto-build cross-compiling solutions known to me are based on someone manually preparing pre-built tools, so they have a rather small scope.

 Overall, "ix run" (or any other metasearch engine) certainly changes the approach to development a lot.